|Filed pursuant to Rule 424(b)(5)|

 Risks Related to Our Financial Condition and Need for Additional Capital

-We have incurred net losses in almost every year since our inception and we may never achieve or sustain profitability.
+We have incurred net losses in almost every year since our inception and we may never achieve profitability.

 We have incurred net losses in almost every year since our inception.
 Our financial statements have been prepared assuming that we will continue as a going concern.
-For the years ended December 31, 2019. and 2018, we had net losses of approximately $16.5 million and $9.3 million, respectively, and had net cash used in operating activities of approximately $15.4 million and $8.4 million, respectively.
+For the nine months ended September 30, 2021 and the years ended December 31, 2020 and 2019, we had net losses of approximately $6.2 million, $18.2 million and $16.5 million, respectively, and had net cash used in operating activities of approximately $6.8 million, $17.2 million and $15.4 million, respectively.
 These net losses and negative cash flows have had, and will continue to have, an adverse effect on our stockholders’ equity and working capital.
-We expect to continue to incur net losses and negative operating cash flow for the foreseeable future as we wind down our commercial activities and focus on development of ProNeura based products.
-The amount of future net losses will depend, in part, on the rate of future growth of our expenses and our ability to obtain government or third party funding for our development programs.
-There can be no assurance that we will ever achieve profitability.
+We expect to continue to incur net losses and negative operating cash flow for the foreseeable future as we focus on development of ProNeura based products.
+The amount of future net losses will depend, in part, on the rate of future growth of our expenses and our ability to obtain government or third-party funding for our development programs.
+We may never achieve profitability.

 We will require additional proceeds to fund our product development programs.

-We currently estimate that our available cash and cash equivalents, together with the proceeds of this offering, will be sufficient to meet our obligations under the debt settlement agreement, wind down our commercial operations and fund our working capital needs and product development efforts into the first quarter of 2022.
-We will require additional funds to advance JT-09 beyond the proof of concept stage, if successful, for which we expect to have the results of the initial studies during the second quarter of 2021, and to fund any of our ProNeura development programs into the clinic and to complete the regulatory approval process necessary to commercialize any products we might develop.
+We currently estimate that our available cash and cash equivalents, along with the proceeds from this offering, will be sufficient to fund our working capital needs and product development efforts to the end of the third quarter of 2022.
+We will require additional funds to advance our kappa opioid agonist program beyond the proof-of-concept stage, and to fund any of our ProNeura development programs into the clinic and to complete the regulatory approval process necessary to commercialize any products we might develop.
 While we are currently evaluating the alternatives available to us, including government grants and third-party collaborations for one or more of our ProNeura programs, our efforts to address our liquidity requirements may not be successful.
 There can be no assurance that any source of capital will be available to us on acceptable terms.

 Our net operating losses and research and development tax credits may not be available to reduce future federal and state income tax payments.